-The number of employees who received a TSVP during the reporting period was 26 (57).
+The number of employees who received a TSVP during the reporting period was 8 (26).

-^{} A write down of the long service leave liability balance has lead to a decrease in the long service leave expense.
-This write down is largely due to the remeasurement of the provision following the transfer of heavy rail employees to the private operator (note 2.2).
+^{} In 2022-23 a write down of the long service leave liability led to a decrease in the long service leave expense.
+The write down was largely due to the remeasurement of the provision following the transfer of heavy rail employees to the private operator (note 2.2).